-Also, if you know there will be lot’s of guests using a particular hotel, then it’s always worth enquiring if there is a discounted rate for wedding guests.
+Also, if you know there will be lots of guests using a particular hotel, then it’s always worth enquiring if there is a discounted rate.

 Glamping-wise, you can find all venues who offer Glamping right here.
-But again, not all of you guests will feel comfortable with this so again make sure you’ve covered the local b&b/hotel options too.
+But again, not all of your guests will feel comfortable with this option so make sure you’ve covered the local b&b/hotel options too.

 We’ve covered budget questions to ask your venue and things to consider when you’re searching in this article here.